 Talk Money Week is an initiative introduced by the Money & Pensions Service (‘MaPS’) in 2020 to get people talking about money and their finances.

-Talk Money Week takes place from 7th to 11th November 2022.
-Particularly in these times of hardship when costs are rising and more households than ever are struggling financially, the initiative wantsto normalise talking about money so people are more likely to open if they’re feeling financially stressed and are then more likely to get the support they need.
+Talk Money Week takes place in November each year.
+Particularly in these times of hardship when costs are rising and more households than ever are struggling financially, the initiative wants to normalise talking about money so people are more likely to open up if they’re feeling financially stressed and are then more likely to get the support they need.

 Why is it important to talk about money?